lamhq/tech-notes/pages/backend/python/syntax/functions.md

 my_function(child1 = "Emil", child2 = "Tobias", child3 = "Linus")
 ```

-You can define function parameters as keyword arguments using `*` syntax:
+You can define function parameters as keyword arguments using `*` syntax.
+All the parameters after `*` should be called as keyword arguments (key-value pairs, aka. `kwargs`).

 ```py
 def read_items(*, item_id: int, q: str):